Sematan

-Sematan (also known as Simatan) is a small town settlement in Lundu District, Sarawak, Malaysia.
-It lies approximately 67.5 km west-north-west of the state capital Kuching.
+Sematan (known historically as Simatan) is a small town in Lundu District, Sarawak, Malaysia.
+It lies approximately 67.5 km west-north-west of the state capital Kuching, which is a two-hour drive.

 Sematan is a fishing village looking out over the South China Sea.
 It has reasonably clean beaches, a promenade along the waterfront and a concrete pier into the sea.
 At the north end, there is a park celebrating early Malay fishermen in the Sematan area.
 Accommodation in Sematan can be had at the Sematan Hotel.

 Local bus

 Climate

 Sematan has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round and with extremely heavy rainfall in January and February.

+Attractions and recreational spots

+Telok Melano is located at the southern tip of Sarawak, a 15-minute drive away from the town of Sematan.